 In an age when all we hear about are the extreme measures being brought against women in the Muslim world, the Minangkabau culture of West Sumatra is a complete breath of fresh air.

-The society dispels all prejudice you normally associate with Islam, so much so that I feel we can all learn from their progressive and tolerant attitude.
+This society dispels all prejudice you normally associate with Islam, so much so that I feel we can all profit from their progressive and tolerant attitude.
 Women are not only free to receive a good education, but can also work in whichever job they please.
 They are traditional family leaders, play joint roles alongside the men within the community and take charge of business and finance.